Cost of Coverage and Covering Dependents

-If you are eligible to participate in the university’s health care and dental care plans, you can also enroll the following eligible dependents:
+If you are eligible to participate in the university’s health care and dental care plans, you can also enroll the following dependents:

 - A spouse (a copy of a marriage certificate is required)